EVerest/EVerest/README.md

 The EVerest project was initiated by PIONIX GmbH, to help with the electrification of the mobility sector.

 For questions and support please join the [EVerest mailing list](https://lists.lfenergy.org/g/everest).
-There is also a calendar for monthly dev calls.
+There is also a calendar for weekly dev calls.

 A complete documentation can be found [here](https://everest.github.io).